robcarver17/pysystemtrade/docs/production.md

 ## Data backup

-### Mongo data
+### MongoDB data

-Assuming that you are using the default mongob for storing, then I recommend using [mongodump](https://docs.mongodb.com/manual/reference/program/mongodump/#bin.mongodump) on a daily basis to back up your files.
-Other more complicated alternatives are available (see the [official mongodb man page](https://docs.mongodb.com/manual/core/backups/)).
+Assuming that you are using the default MongoDB for storing, then I recommend using [mongodump](https://docs.mongodb.com/manual/reference/program/mongodump/#bin.mongodump) on a daily basis to back up your files.
+Other more complicated alternatives are available (see the [official MongoDB man page](https://docs.mongodb.com/manual/core/backups/)).
 You may also want to do this if you're transferring your data to e.g. a new machine.

 To avoid conflicts you should [schedule](#scheduling) your backup during the 'deadtime' for your system (see [scheduling](#scheduling)).